TomasMikula/ReactFX/README.md

 ### Solution ###

-This is the solution using Inhibeans.
+This is the solution using InhiBeans.
+There are just two lines added (the ones with comments) to the naive (inefficient, in the above sense) implementation.

 ```java
 class AndGateImpl {